How Trump loyalists are driving his campaign’s legal efforts to challenge ballots

 elise.viebeck@washpost.com

-Emma Brown in Washington, Jon Swaine in New York, Hannah Knowles in Phoenix and Tom Hamburger in Detroit contributed to this report.
+Emma Brown in Washington, Jon Swaine in New York, Hannah Knowles in Phoenix, Tom Hamburger in Detroit and Robert Klemko in Philadephia contributed to this report.